MarcoAAlmeida/strudel/CONTRIBUTING.md

 ## Contribute a feature

-It's generally best to start with discussion rather than do loads of work on something and then find it doesn't fit the collective goals of the project, or something like that.
+Pull requests welcome!
+Consider starting with discussion or proof-of-concept first, rather than do loads of work on something and then find it doesn't fit the collective goals of the project, or something like that.

-## AI/LLM policy
+### AI/LLM policy

 Strudel is a project handmade by humans, with a lot of thought and nuance.
 We are still developing our response to the onslaught of LLM technology.